Compiling Deterministic Structure into SLM Harnesses: Mathematical Model

 Although $\left|\Theta_{L}\right|$ is astronomically large due to the combinatorial space of executable code and natural-language prompts, the frontier teacher $\mathcal{T}$ does not search $\Theta_{L}$ uniformly.
 Under the capability offloading principle (Section \ref{subsec:The-Capability-Offloading}), the teacher's pre-training knowledge functions specifically as a learned map from subtask descriptions to offloading feasibility: for each candidate node $v$, the teacher estimates whether $v$ is reliably executable by deterministic code and selects the partition accordingly.

-This reframes the effective hypothesis space $\Theta_{\mathcal{T}}$ not as an arbitrary subset of $\Theta_{L}$, but as the set of feasible partitions of the task graph, i.e., those in which every node assigned to the deterministic runtime is in fact code-executable, and every node assigned to the student is within its capability envelope.
-The cardinality of $\Theta_{\mathcal{T}}$ is therefore not bounded by the size of the prompt or code space, but by the number of distinct subtask types present in the target task family.
-Formally, if a task domain admits $k$ distinct subtask types (e.g., for GSM-Hard-style problems: operand extraction, arithmetic evaluation, unit conversion, final formatting), then $\left|\Theta_{\mathcal{T}}\right|=\text{O}\left(3^{k}\right)$ rather than $\text{O}(|\text{prompt space}|\times|\text{code space}|\times|\text{topology space}|)$, since the teacher's compilation decision at each subtask type is essentially ternary: delegate to the deterministic runtime, retain as a single LLM call, or wrap in a fan-out/fan-in consensus subgraph.
-Here $k$ denotes the number of distinct subtask types in the partition induced by the granularity operations of Section \ref{subsec:Granularity-Adjustment-via}; granularity operations reshape this partition but do not enlarge the per-subtask choice set, so the bound $\left|\Theta_{\mathcal{T}}\right|=\text{O}\left(3^{k}\right)$ is unchanged by their inclusion.
+The cardinality of $\Theta_{\mathcal{T}}$ is therefore bounded not by the prompt or code space, but by the number of distinct subtask types in the domain.
+If the domain admits $k$ such types (e.g., operand extraction, arithmetic, unit conversion, formatting), the per-type choice is ternary (code, LLM call, or consensus subgraph), yielding $|\Theta_{\mathcal{T}}|=\text{O}(3^{k})$.
+Granularity operations reshape the partition but do not enlarge the per-type choice set.
+Substituting into Lemma 1,